determined-ai/determined/docs/release-notes/workload-alerting.rst

 **New Features**

--  Webhooks: Add support for monitoring experiment by workspaces, editing webhook URL and triggering webhook from code.
-For more details, refer to :ref:`supported-webhook-triggers`.
+-  Webhooks: Add support for experiment monitoring and alerting.
+Capabilities include creation of workspace-level subscriptions with "All experiments" and "Specific experiment(s) with matching configuration" options; new trigger types: COMPLETED, ERROR, TASKLOG, and CUSTOM; custom triggers for code-based alerts; webhook exclusion for specific experiments; and editable webhook URLs.
+For details, visit :ref:supported-webhook-triggers.